AxaFrance/ecotag/README.md

 ## Production workflow (sample)

-In production we use complexe sequence of algorithm ML in a micro-service architecture.
+In production we use complex sequences of algorithm ML in a micro-service architecture.

 ![Production workflow](./docs/workflow-license.PNG "Workflow license production")